 Based in Boulder at the University of Colorado, the Takács Quartet performs 90 concerts a year worldwide, throughout Europe as well as in Australia, New Zealand, Japan and South Korea.
 The 2009-2010 season includes cycles of the complete Beethoven quartets in London, where the members of the Quartet are Associate Artists at the South Bank Centre, and in Madrid.
 The Quartet will play two Beethoven concerts in Amsterdam's Concertgebouw and give its first concert in St. Petersburg.
-At Carnegie's Zankel Hall a series of three concerts will feature the Schumann quartets and works that were composed last year for the Takács by Wolfgang Rihm, James Macmillan and John Psathas.
+At Carnegie's Zankel Hall a series of three concerts will feature the Schumann quartets and works that were composed last year for the Takács by Wolfgang Rihm, James MacMillan and John Psathas.
 The Quartet will perform over 40 concerts in North America and open the season of the San Diego Symphony with performances of Elgar's Introduction and Allegro and the Handel-Schoenberg Concerto for String Quartet and Orchestra.

 The Quartet's award-winning recordings include the complete Beethoven cycle on the Decca label.
 In 2005, the late Beethoven quartets won Disc of the Year and Chamber Award from BBC Music Magazine, a Gramophone Award and a Japanese Record Academy Award.
-Their recordings of the early and middle Beethoven quartets collected a Grammy, another Gramophone Award, a Chamber Music of America Award and two further awards from the Japanese Recording Academy.
-Of their performances and recordings of the late quartets, The Cleveland Plain Dealer wrote: "The Takács might play this repertoire better than any quartet of the past or present."
+Their recordings of the early and middle Beethoven quartets collected a Grammy Award, another Gramophone Award, a Chamber Music of America Award and two further awards from the Japanese Recording Academy.

 In 2006, the Takács Quartet made its first recording for Hyperion, of Schubert's D. 804 and D. 810.
 A disc featuring Brahms's Piano Quintet with Stephen Hough was released to great acclaim in November 2007 and was subsequently nominated for a Grammy.
 Brahms's Quartets Op.
 51 and Op.
-67 were released in fall 2008 and a disc featuring the Schumann Piano Quintet with Marc-André Hamelin will be released in late 2009.
+67 were released in fall 2008 and a disc featuring the Schumann Piano Quintet with Marc-André Hamelin was released in late 2009.

 The complete Haydn "Apponyi" Quartets, Op.
 71 and 74, will be released in early 2011.